owlbarn/tutorial/book/optimisation/README.md

 ```

 The Newton method is very efficient: it has quadratic convergence which means the square of the error at one iteration is proportional to the error at the next iteration.
-It is the basis of many powerful numerical methods (such as?)
+It is the basis of many powerful numerical methods, such as optimisation, multiplicative inverses of numbers and power series, and solving transcendental equations, etc.

+The Newton method requires the function to be smooth.
 If $f$ is not smooth or computing derivative is not always available, we need to approximate the tangent at one point with a secant through two points.
 This is called a *Secant Method*:

 $$ f'(x) \approx \frac{f(x_n) - f(x_{n-1})}{x_n - x_{n-1}}.$${#eq:optimisation:secant}

+This method does not need to compute derivatives, and has similar convergence property as the Newton method.
-In the Secant method, two points are used at each iteration, the *Inverse Quadratic Interpolation* (IQI) method then uses three points to do that.
+In the Secant method, two points are used at each iteration in calculating derivatives.
+As an improvement, the *Inverse Quadratic Interpolation* (IQI) method uses three points to do the interpolation.
-DETAIL.
-Benefit/Limit.
+The benefit of the method is that it's fast at the end of iterating, but unstable in during process.

 ### Brent's Method